-Godfried Toussaint, a mathematician and drummer, has developed system and notation for Euclidean rhythm.
-The notation is called a “rhythm necklace,” and I like it a good deal more than standard musical notation for this purpose.
+Godfried Toussaint, a mathematician and drummer, has developed a system and notation for what he calls Euclidean rhythm.
+The notation is called a “rhythm necklace,” and I like it a good deal more than standard musical notation for illustrating beats.

-In order to get a better feel for Euclidean rhythm, I built a tiny virtual drum machine using Clojurescript and Om.
+In order to get a better feel for this approach, I built a tiny virtual drum machine using Clojurescript and Om.
 The code is here, and you can have a play with it here.
 Click on the light tan circles to add percussion hits, use the sliders to change the number of beats in each ring.

-This entry is part of Jack Rusher’s journal, originally published August 11th, 2014, in Berlin.
+This entry is part of Jack Rusher’s archive, originally published August 11th, 2014, in Berlin.